 Can you get a credit card with bad credit?

-Credit cards and other forms of debt are often the culprit of damaged credit scores.
-But, used properly a credit card can actually help repair a poor credit score.
+While credit cards are often the source of a poor credit score, used properly a credit card can actually help repair a poor credit score.
 It can also help build credit if you have little or no credit history.

-To find a card that’s right for you, you’ve come to the right place.
-This page lists credit cards that we’ve confirmed accept applicants that have poor credit scores or a limited credit history when they apply for a credit card.
+If you’re looking for a card that’s right for you, you’ve come to the right place.
+This page lists credit cards that we’ve confirmed accept applicants that have poor credit scores or a limited credit history.
 If your poor credit score is due to existing debt, check out our credit card repayment calculator to determine how much cash is needed to pay off your balance in full.

 What is a credit builder credit card?

-Now that we’ve cleared up that it is often possible to get a credit card even if you have a poor credit score, let’s talk about the type of credit card you’re likely to get.
+Now that we’ve answered that it is often possible to get a credit card even if you have a poor credit score, let’s talk about the type of credit card you’re most likely to get.

-Credit builder cards are credit cards aimed at serving people with lower credit scores or a limited credit history.
+Credit cards for bad credit are aimed at serving people with a limited credit history or lower credit scores.
 Credit builder cards typically offer lower, more manageable credit limits, have lower eligibility criteria for applicants and have a higher APR than most credit cards.
 Some of these cards will approve you even if you’ve had a CCJ, default or bankruptcy in the past.